 OBJECTIVE 2.1 Create a staff culture and a safe working environment to promote effective communication, collaboration, creativity, and employee satisfaction.
 WP.
-2.1.1 employee satisfaction to result in policies/initiatives that maintain and support a safe, healthy, and positive workplace.
+2.1.1 Develop and implement routine surveys to evaluate workplace culture and employee satisfaction to result in policies/initiatives that maintain and support a safe, healthy, and positive workplace.
 (HR Manager, 2022, Annually) OBJECTIVE 2.2 Identify Key staff duties and have a trained backup person(s).
 WP 2.2.1 Identify essential job duties, develop written or visual training protocols, and cross-train at least one staff member to carry out those essential duties.
 (HR Manager, 2024, Annually) OBJECTIVE 2.3 Provide opportunities for employees looking to grow into promotions.
-WP 2.3.1 Provide career planning and training for employees looking to support their professional and career development.
+WP 2.3.1 Provide career planning and training for employees looking to further their professional development and career at the District.
 (HR Manager, 2023) OBJECTIVE 2.4 Establish conditions that ensure the Board of Trustees are engaged and productive and possess a deep understanding of the District.
 WP 2.4.1 Revise the Trustee Manual and update the Trustee orientation process to develop a deeper understanding of District Policies and firsthand experience with the District's Integrated Vector Management Programs.
 (Clerk of the Board, 2023)